 Vibrant Neighborhoods encourages citizens to explore the rich history of immigrants who moved to the United States with hopes of creating the American dream.
 Through challenges and successes, immigrants have and continue to contribute to the rich tapestry that is the Quad Cities region and the nation.

-Explore the impact and value of immigrant communities here in the Quad Cities region and across the country through our initiative, Vibrant Neighborhoods.
-This initiative includes local interviews, programs and community discussions, as well as national PBS program content, to foster understanding and awareness of older and newer immigrant communities within the Eastern Iowa and Western Illinois region.
+Explore the impact and inherent value of immigrant communities throughout the region.
+Featuring local interviews, programs, community discussions, and national PBS programming to foster understanding and awareness of older and newer immigrant communities in Iowa and Illinois.

 Naming the Floreciente Neighborhood